Rendering Rich Text

 Custom Components

-If you are using Custom Blocks in your Rich Text, you’ll need to add them to your query, and pass in the blocks prop.
+If you are using Custom Blocks in your Rich Text, you’ll need to add them to your query, and pass them via the blocks prop.
 Then, you’ll be able to set up the custom renderers for them (in a type-safe manner, by the way):

 import { Pump } from "basehub/react-pump"